 - How do I enroll in Bill Pay?

-- Where can I find my full account number in Online Banking?
+- Where can I find my full account number in Digital Banking?

 - What is the ABA Routing Number?

 The ABA routing number is a 9-digit number assigned to financial institutions to identify the financial institution upon which a payment was drawn.
 Routing numbers are sometimes referred to as "check routing numbers", "ABA Numbers", or "routing transit numbers".

 - What is the routing number for my Robins Financial Credit Union account?